Huansu H6

-The Huansu H6 is a MPV produced by Huansu, a brand of the Chonqing Bisu Automotive Corporation, which is closely related to Beiqi-Yinxiang, a joint venture between Beijing Auto (Beiqi) and the Yinxiang Group.
+The Huansu H6 is a MPV produced by Huansu, a brand of the Chongqing Bisu Automotive Corporation, which is closely related to Beiqi-Yinxiang, a joint venture between Beijing Auto (Beiqi) and the Yinxiang Group.

 Overview

 The Huansu H6 was officially launched during the 2016 Guangzhou Auto Show in China, with prices ranging from 59,800 yuan to 75,300 yuan at launch.
 The Huansu H6 is a front-mid engine rear wheel drive van with engine options including a 1.5 liter inline-4 petrol engine and a 1.8 liter inline-4 petrol engine, while trim levels include logistics versions in 2-seat and 5-seat configurations, and light passenger versions in 6-seat, 7-seat, and 9-seat configurations.

 First versions available to the market was priced between 60,800 yuan and 75,800 yuan and was available from December 2016.

 Production ceased in 2018 when the Yinxiang Group was in financial problems and failed to restart production in 2019.
 The Yinxiang Group finally declared bankruptcy in 2021 with products rebranded under the Ruixiang brand.